Ferry from Dover to Calais in France

-If your planning on taking the Dover to Calais Ferry then you have three ferry operators to choose from, P&O ferries, DFDS Seaways and the newest operator on the Dover to Calais route, MyFerryLink.
+If your planning on taking the Dover to Calais Ferry then you have three ferry operators to choose from, P&O ferries, DFDS Seaways and the newest operator on the Dover to Calais route, Irish Ferries.
 All offer you the ability to take your car from Dover to Calais by ferry.

-If you are planning on travelling from Dover to Calais as a regular foot passenger (you won’t be taking any vehicle) then you will not be able to use the DFDS Seaways or myferrylink service as neither accept foot passengers.
+If you are planning on travelling from Dover to Calais as a regular foot passenger (you won’t be taking any vehicle) then you will not be able to use the DFDS Seaways or Irish Ferries service as it does not accept foot passengers.
 This does not affect you if you are cycling to France, you will be welcome on all three ferries from Dover.

 Alternative Ferry Option – Dover to Dunkirk